Valks-Minecraft-Plugins/ValkCore/README.md

 // You may want to put move() and destroy() into one or more bukkit runnables to get a dynamic effect.
 // This is why I encourage you to look into expanding the hologram class to automate these sorts of things.
 ```

+## Compiling
+1. Clone the repository directly into your IDE.
+2. Build Spigot with [Spigot's Build Tools](https://www.spigotmc.org/wiki/buildtools/) then add the JAR to the projects build path.
+3. Fix any outdated code in the project depending on what version of Spigot you installed.
+4. Compile the plugin by exporting it to a JAR file.